 202-3.06 PAVEMENT PLANING.
-Add the following Subsection: Remove existing asphalt concrete pavement by cold planing at locations shown on the Plan and /or Detail sheets.
-The surface of the pavement after planing shall be uniformly rough grooved or ridged.
+Add the following Subsection: Remove existing asphalt concrete pavement by cold planing to a depth of 2 inches at locations shown on the Plans.
+The surface of the pavement after Planing shall be uniformly rough grooved or ridged.